missionpinball/mpf-docs/cookbook/sequential_drop_banks.rst

 target's coil and keep the light off.

 Step 1.
-Create a skillshot mode and lane shots
+Create a sequential_drops mode and lane shots
 ----------------------------------------------

-We'll create a separate mode to manage the sequential drops, to keep the code clean and make it easy to turn the sequence on and off.
+We'll create a separate mode called *sequential_drops* to manage the game logic.
+Separate modes keep the code clean and make it easy to turn the drop sequence on and off as needed (e.g. during a multiball or wizard mode).

 The first thing our mode needs is :doc:`/config/shots`.
 Each drop target will be a shot (in this example, we'll have four).
 Each shot has a switch, a light, and